-Hellebores (also known as Lenten Rose) are one of the earliest blooming perennial flowers in the shade garden.
+Hellebores (also known as Lenten Rose, Christmas rose or winter rose) are one of the earliest blooming perennial flowers in the shade garden.
 They have evergreen foliage, gorgeous flowers and are very low maintenance.
-So you can see why so many gardeners love to plant them in their woodland gardens.
-With these Hellebore care and planting tips, you’ll be one of them in no time!
+Which is why so many gardeners love to plant them in their woodland gardens.
+With these Hellebore care and planting tips, you’ll be growing Lenten rose in no time!

 Lenten Rose is one of my most favorite plants.

 But to be honest, this wasn’t always the case.

 If you don’t want to hear my story of how I came to love Hellebores, you can skip right to the information you’re looking for:

 I think it’s because most of the time when you see the plants in the store, they look kind of scraggly.